CJBly/CJBly/README.md

 <hr>

 ## About Me
 I am currently pursuing a Bachelor's Degree in Computer Science with a concentration in Software Engineering, as well as a Minor in Data Science.
-I am also pursuing a Master's Degree in Computer Science after my admission to the Accelerated Masters program.
+I am also currently enrolled in the Accelerated Master's program at ASU for a Master's Degree in Computer Science.
+I am interested in building software

+My current work encompasses full-stack web development, algorithm implementation and testing, statistical modeling and machine learning, and quality and assurance testing.

 When I am not building software, I like to read, play games, and expanding my knowledge on programming, life skills, etc.

 <hr>